-- Make home visits monthly for a 2-3 hrs\ or once a week in Early Intervention or Rehab settings - Coach the parents and model for the parents - Videotape parents' play & provide detailed midmonth video review & written feedback - Encouraged parents to PLAY 2 hours per day in 15-20 minutes sessions & during daily activities - Follow the 7 Circles of The PLAY Project and do what the child loves. . .
+- Make home visits once a month for a 2-3 hours or once a week in Early Intervention settings - Coach the parents and model for the parents - Videotape parents' play & provide detailed midmonth video review & written feedback - Encouraged parents to PLAY 2 hours per day in 15-20 minutes sessions & during daily activities - Follow the 7 Circles of The PLAY Project and do what the child loves. . .

-\Clinic & office settings too
+Clinic & office settings too